 With the exception of one chair and one stool, our furniture is made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
 We import one stool and one chair from Honduras and one chair from Pennsylvania.

 How do I clean my furniture?

-(1 teaspoon Dawn to 1 gallon water).
-Please DO NOT USE: Windex, Formula 409, Simple Green, Clorox Cleanup or other kitchen and bath cleaners, they WILL damage the finish.
+DO NOT USE: Windex, Formula 409, Simple Green, Clorox Cleanup or other kitchen and bath cleaners, they will DAMAGE the finish.

 The point of a knife, tine of a fork and other weapons of destruction dropped on the table will break through the protective lacquer film.
 That break, however small, should be repaired by a practitioner of the art.
 Your furniture dealer knows such a person.

 How do I print images from this site?